Skip to main content

 • Other populations and communities at the discretion of the Commissioners.

 We seek collective liberation from violence and discrimination systemically perpetrated by the State of Vermont.
-We do this by uplifting community voices through storytelling, researching, and community relationships, and make legislative recommendations.
+We do this by uplifting community voices through truth-telling, researching, building relationships and making legislative recommendations.

 Working Pledge